tshepang/seaplane/doc/TERMINOLOGY.md

 ## Formation

 At the heart of Seaplane is your `formation`(s).
-Formations can be thought of as your high level *application* or *service*.
-This is the entry point for all public traffic.
+Formations can be thought of as your high level *application* or *service* load balancer and entry point.
+This is the entry point for all public and private traffic.

 ```mermaid
 graph TD